gluster/glusterdocs/Upgrade-Guide/Upgrade to 3.7.md

 Now that GlusterFS 3.7.0 is out, here is the process to upgrade from earlier installed versions of GlusterFS.
+Please read the entire howto before proceeding with an upgrade of your deployment

+### Pre-upgrade

-If you are using GlusterFS replication ( \< 3.6) in your setup , please note that the new afrv2 implementation is only compatible with 3.6 GlusterFS clients.
-If you are not updating your clients to GlusterFS version 3.6 you need to disable client self healing process.
+GlusterFS contains afrv2 implementation from 3.6.0 by default.If you are using GlusterFS replication ( \< 3.6) in your setup , please note that
+the new afrv2 implementation is only compatible with 3.6 or greater GlusterFS clients.
+If you are not updating your clients to GlusterFS version 3.6 along with your servers you would need to disable client self healing process before the upgrade.
 You can perform this by below steps.

     [root@~]# gluster v set testvol cluster.entry-self-heal off volume set: success
     [root@~]#
     [root@~]# gluster v set testvol cluster.data-self-heal off volume set: success
     [root@~]# gluster v set testvol cluster.metadata-self-heal off volume set: success
     [root@~]#

-### GlusterFS upgrade from 3.5.x to 3.6.X
+### GlusterFS upgrade to 3.7.x

-**a) Scheduling a downtime (Recommended)**
+**a) Scheduling a downtime**

-For this approach, schedule a downtime and prevent all your clients from accessing ( umount your volumes, stop gluster Volumes..etc)the servers.
+For this approach, schedule a downtime and prevent all your clients from accessing (umount your volumes, stop gluster Volumes..etc)the servers.

     1. Stop all glusterd, glusterfsd and glusterfs processes on your server.
-2. Install  GlusterFS 3.6.0
+    2. Install  GlusterFS 3.7.0
     3. Start glusterd.
     4. Ensure that all started volumes have processes online in “gluster volume status”.

 You would need to repeat these steps on all servers that form your trusted storage pool.

-After upgrading the servers, it is recommended to upgrade all client installations to 3.6.0
+After upgrading the servers, it is recommended to upgrade all client installations to 3.7.0

+**b) Rolling Upgrade [TBD]**

-### GlusterFS upgrade from 3.4.x to 3.6.X
+### Special notes for upgrading from 3.4.x to 3.7.X

-Upgrade from GlusterFS 3.4.x:

-GlusterFS 3.6.0 is compatible with 3.4.x (yes, you read it right!).
-You can upgrade your deployment by following one of the two procedures below.

-**a) Scheduling a downtime (Recommended)**

-For this approach, schedule a downtime and prevent all your clients from accessing ( umount your volumes, stop gluster Volumes..etc)the servers.

-If you have quota configured, you need to perform step 1 and 6, otherwise you can skip it.
+If you have quota or geo-replication configured in 3.4.x, please read below.
+Else you can skip this section.

-If you have geo-replication session running, stop the session using the geo-rep stop command (please refer to step 1 of geo-rep upgrade steps provided below)

-1. Execute "pre-upgrade-script-for-quota.sh" mentioned under "Upgrade Steps For Quota" section.
-2. Stop all glusterd, glusterfsd and glusterfs processes on your server.
-3. Install  GlusterFS 3.6.0
-4. Start glusterd.
-5. Ensure that all started volumes have processes online in “gluster volume status”.
-6. Execute "Post-Upgrade Script" mentioned under "Upgrade Steps For Quota" section.

-You would need to repeat these steps on all servers that form your trusted storage pool.

-To upgrade geo-replication session, please refer to geo-rep upgrade steps provided below (from step 2)

-After upgrading the servers, it is recommended to upgrade all client installations to 3.6.0.

-Do report your findings on 3.6.0 in gluster-users, \#gluster on Freenode and bugzilla.

-Please note that this may not work for all installations & upgrades.
-If you notice anything amiss and would like to see it covered here, please point the same.
+Architectural changes in Quota & geo-replication were introduced in Gluster 3.5.0.
+Hence scheduling a downtime is recommended for upgrading from 3.4.x to 3.7.x if you have these features enabled.

 ### **Upgrade Steps For Quota**

-The upgrade process for quota involves executing two upgrade scripts:
+The upgrade process for quota involves the following:

-1.  pre-upgrade-script-for-quota.sh, and
+1. Run pre-upgrade-script-for-quota.sh
+2. Upgrade to 3.7.0
-2.  post-upgrade-script-for-quota.sh
+2. Run post-upgrade-script-for-quota.sh

+More details on the scripts are as under.

 *Pre-Upgrade Script:*